 Then take them home.
 And give them an evening or so to process your self disclosure.
 That's what I like to do.
 I've even given girls websites and literature to read about Herpes.
 You can even send them to this article I've written.

-It's a big deal when someone says "I have Herpes", so give them a little space.
+It's a big deal when someone says "I have herpes", so give them a little space.

 6. Suggest they get tested for STD's.
 Suggest this calmly to your partner.
 Suggest they go tested for Herpes: Testing Resources.